pydata/xarray/doc/computation.rst

     c - c.T

-You can explicitly broadcast xray data structures by using the :py:func:`~xray.broadcast` function:
+You can explicitly broadcast xaray data structures by using the :py:func:`~xarray.broadcast` function:

-    a2, b2 = xray.broadcast(a, b2)
+    a2, b2 = xr.broadcast(a, b2)
     a2
     b2